 What does herpes on the mouth look like?

 These early stage blisters are red and may cause itching and irritation while eating and drinking.
 Over the next few days, the blisters become more painful and fluid starts to build up inside them.
 The fluid is highly contagious, and over the course of a few days, these blisters crust over and heal.

 What are the different stages of oral herpes?

-Regardless of where the infection may be inside the mouth, the different stages of oral herpes you might experience, including infection, latency and recurrence:
+Regardless of where the infection may be inside the mouth, there are different stages of oral herpes you might experience, including infection, latency and recurrence:

 In the second phase, the herpes virus spreads to nervous tissue gatherings in your spine, called the dorsal root ganglia.
 The virus reproduces and becomes dormant.

 Re-infection or recurrence

 How to prevent oral herpes

 Medical science has always promoted prevention over treatment if possible.
 This is particularly important with infections like oral herpes, which have no cure.
 Try these strategies to avoid getting infected with the HSV-1 virus.

 - Avoid direct contact with an infected person: Herpes sores and blisters are visible, meaning you can easily detect them.
 Even if it's not visible, people will sometimes will let you know that they have it.
 Because the virus is contagious, you should avoid direct contact.

 - Do not share utensils and other items: Another common cause of the herpes virus spreading is through objects.
 You should avoid sharing things like utensils, straws, and food that can transmit the virus.
 These practices are common among friends and family, but it’s everyone’s responsibility to make others aware of their disease and promote preventive measures.